Estela was born in Barcelona 1983 and is an independent dance performer, teacher, choreographer and rehearsal director based in London.

 She was one of the 25 dancers who performed in Night of 100 Solos at the Barbican Theatre London in April 2019.
 This unique event celebrated the centenary anniversary of American choreographer Merce Cunningham.

-Estela has presented her own choreographic work in Spain and the UK in different theatres, public spaces and community settings, receiving commissions by Swindon Dance, Dansox, Pavillion Dance South West, Wilton’s Music Festival, Ignition Festival, British Spanish Society, Valencia Dancing Forward, Rambert Evening of New Choreography.
+Estela has presented her own choreographic work in Spain and the UK in different theatres, public spaces and community settings, receiving commissions by Swindon Dance, DANSOX, TORCH, Pavillion Dance South West, Wilton’s Music Festival, Ignition Festival, British Spanish Society, Valencia Dancing Forward, Rambert Evening of New Choreography.

-In 2017 she was appointed Associate Artist by Swindon Dance together with dancer and martial artist Thomasin Gulgec whom she has been collaborating since 2015.
-Their latest work in collaboration with composer Joseph Kay was supported by Arts Council England in 2019.
+In 2017 she was appointed Associate Artist by Swindon Dance together with dancer and martial artist Thomasin Gulgeç whom she has been collaborating since 2015.
+One of their latest work in collaboration with composer Joseph Kay was supported by Arts Council England in 2019.

 Her background in ballet, contemporary dance and flamenco are an ongoing influence in her personal practice and movement research.
 After many years of training and working with different companies she became very interested in the power of health and longevity through movement and dance.
 Her work and practice approach are inspired by the benefits of internal martial arts and somatic education.
 Thanks to the support of Dancers Career Development Estela started studying at Instituto Feldenkrais Barcelona International II under the direction of Phd Mara Fusero and Patricio Simon.
 Estela is at present a certified Awareness Through Movement ® Feldenkrais Practitioner.